Master of Biblical Studies Degree

 (30 Semester Hours)

 Purpose and History

-Recent research done on Southern Methodist College graduates indicate that one-third have either been accepted in or completed graduate school.
+Research done on Southern Methodist College graduates indicates that one-third have either been accepted in or completed graduate school.
 The Master of Biblical Studies Program is designed to offer pastors and Christian workers of all denominations a graduate option for intensive study in Bible and related areas.
 This program is intended to help the Christian worker to interpret the Bible accurately and to apply it more effectively in his professional ministry.

 In addition, there will be five elective courses required from the list of the following course offerings.

 · Hi 513 History of the Christian Church I

 · Hi 514 History of the Christian Church II

 · Bi 506 Hermeneutics

 · Bi 510 Modern Theological Trends